Article by Aaron Rogan / May 23 2017, The Times

 “There has been an unbelievable response from this industry and I firmly believe that superbug-free toilets and bathrooms are going to be the next big thing,” Mr Browne said.
 “I have no doubt that by the end of the year we will see superbug-resistant toilets coming onto the market.”

-Kastus’s water-based solution can be applied to surfaces during the production process, rendering the surface 99.9 per cent resistant to superbugs.
+Kastus’s water-based solution can be applied to surfaces during the production process, rendering the surface up to 99.97 per cent resistant to superbugs.

 Mr. Browne said entire rooms and units in hospital could potentially be built using the material, which would be a significant step in stopping the spread of such bacteria and diseases.
 “Thorough deep cleans of areas such as intensive care unit rooms are periodically carried out in hospitals to rid them of bacteria.
 However, bacteria starts to come back into that room within 24 hours.
 If you had a bathroom constructed using superbug-resistant materials, the surfaces themselves would be continuously killing the bacteria,” Mr Browne said.